dcox01/Vote-Chain-Harvard-CS143/README.md

 # Vote-Chain-Harvard-CS143
 Here is described a secure election system we devised based on block-chain technology.
-This was done as a project for CS143 computer networks class at Harvard University IACS in the Spring of 2020.
+This was done as a project for CS143 (Computer Networks) at Harvard University IACS in the Spring of 2020.

 ### Authors